Hypernova-Oy/lainuri/README.md

 ### Place an order

-- Choose your colour and engravings
+- Choose your colour and engravings from [Cotter](https://cotter.co/materials/)

 ### Preparations in your Koha instance